avikdigidev/d2h-java-backend/README.md

 4. Avoid writing too many lines of production code.
 5. Include test cases.
 6. Avoid using any framework except testing/mocking frameworks.
-7. Include all the dependencies with your solution so that we can open it easily in IDE and review/execute it with minimal efforts :)
+7. Include all the dependencies with your solution so that one can open it easily in IDE and review/execute it with minimal efforts :)